zpao/qrcode.react/README.md

 # qrcode.react

-A React component to generate [QR codes](http://en.wikipedia.org/wiki/QR_code) for rendering to to the DOM.
+A React component to generate [QR codes](http://en.wikipedia.org/wiki/QR_code) for rendering to the DOM.

 ## Installation